ollihoo/socialServices/README.md

     http://localhost:3100

-I centralize important properties in .env file.
-This can be used by docker, frontend and backend.
+I centralize  properties in .env file.
+This can be used by docker and backend.

 Unfortunately, IntelliJ doesn't include .env automatically.
 I decided to use a plug-in for this problem: